onisuly/docker-aria2-with-webui/README.md

 onisuly/aria2-with-webui
 ```

 Which will make the Aria2 client accessible over HTTP from port 6800, with the WebUI being accessible from 80.
-If you define SECRET, this token can be used to communicate with the Aria2 daemon.
+If you define SECRET or [SECRET_FILE](https://docs.docker.com/compose/compose-file/compose-file-v3/#secrets "e.g. SECRET_FILE=./aria2-rpc-secret.txt"), this token can be used to communicate with the Aria2 daemon.
 Define SECURE as true and pass the cert and private key, to enable aria2 RPC transport encrypted by SSL/TLS.

 If you want to use your aria2 configuration file, you need to mount the /conf folder to a volume.